sarachehab/SuaVe/individual_statements/LuJu.md

     ![Alt text](../images/imagesLu/mistake.jpg)
     Then I was wrong, upon realisation of that it was just a half cycle cpu instead of a single cycle cpu instead.
 With a discussion with Sara, I learnt from her and re-implemented as a 5 staged pipelined cpu with intermediate stage registers.
         - Again it is very important to think before taking in action and discuss with others about your ideas.
+- we copied and pasted files from the branch into the main branch without rebasing nor a merge, this should not be done as it meant that commit history may be lost
+    - the main branch is not safe in this way

 ### What I would do differently
 - can possibly use my mistaken pipelining version as an idea and integrate it into the cpu such that it is a half cycle cpu instead of a single cycle cpu, such that instructions are fetched every half cycle